WeCanDoBetter/phenomenal-ai/README.md

 ## 🏁 Getting Started

-You can install the package via npm:
+You can install the package via `npm`:

 ```bash
 npm install @wecandobetter/phenomenal-ai